 - Check the radio button next to your preferred format (as you click through the various options, the information in the Custom Structure text box changes)

 - When you’re happy, click on Save Changes

-The example above uses the postname (post title) for the permalink.
-The example below uses the category/postname format for the permalink.
+The example below uses Post name (post title) for the permalink.

 Have you ever seen the ‘Hello world!’ post on a brand new WordPress site?